sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

    ![Launching the test case wizard in SSMA.](./media/test-case-wizard.png "Test case wizard")

-4. Note that SSMA for Oracle also allows developers to port ad-hoc queries from Oracle to the target database engine syntax, in this case T-SQL.
+4. Note that SSMA for Oracle also allows developers to port ad-hoc queries from Oracle to the target database engine syntax, T-SQL.
 To do this, in the Oracle Metadata Explorer, right-click **Statements** and select **Add Statement**.

 5. In the statement editor window, paste the following code.
 The Oracle `ROWNUM` pseudo-column limits the number of rows in the result set.

    ```sql
    SELECT *